 Griswold and its progeny illustrated the 14th Amendment’s power to identify implied rights, like the right of privacy, and apply those and other protections of the Bill of Rights to the states.
 The debate and dialogue continue today, with questions about the 2nd Amendment and the right to bear arms, among others.
 Griswold is an eloquent condensed study of the Constitution and Bill of Rights themselves.

-Dr. Ellen M. Tsagaris is the Chair of Legal Studies/Paralegal Studies, Public Safety, Fire Science, and Humanities/Composition at Kaplan University’s Davenport, Iowa campus.
-The views expressed in this article are solely those of the author and do not represent the view of Concord Law School at Kaplan University, including its parent companies, subsidiaries, and affiliates.
+Dr. Ellen M. Tsagaris is the Chair of Legal Studies/Paralegal Studies, Public Safety, Fire Science, and Humanities/Composition at Purdue University Global's Davenport, Iowa campus.
+The views expressed in this article are solely those of the author and do not represent the view of Concord Law School at Purdue University Global, including its parent companies, subsidiaries, and affiliates.